 that was apparently happy to rent it to the squatters but is said to have been

-patronising” and the relationship failed (it is
+“authoritarian and patronising” and the relationship failed (gossip

-estimated that their involvement with Tetterode eventually lost them some
+estimates that their involvement with Tetterode eventually lost them some

-12,000,000 Guilders!).
-It was sold yet again to even less scrupulous speculators
+12,000,000 Guilders).
+It was sold yet again to less scrupulous speculators

 and eventually, after more legal wrangling bought by the City Council.
 The